platformsh/platformsh-docs/src/development/local.md

 $ mysql --host=127.0.0.1 --port=30001 --user='user' --password='' --database='main'
 ```

-The specific port that each service uses may vary project to project, but it will not change within a single project unless you change your services or relationship definition.
-That makes it safe to add a local-configuration file for your application that connects to, in this case, `localhost:30001` for the SQL database and `localhost:30000` for Redis.
+The specific port that each service uses is not guaranteed, but is unlikely to change unless you add an additional service or connect to multiple projects at once.
+In most cases it's safe to add a local-configuration file for your application that connects to, in this case, `localhost:30001` for the SQL database and `localhost:30000` for Redis.

+Alternatively, you can read the relationship information directly from the Platform.sh CLI in your application using `platform tunnel:info --encode`, at the cost of that process call each time you do so.
+The return value is a string encoded exactly the same way as the `PLATFORM_RELATIONSHIPS` environment variable on Platform.sh.

+{% codetabs name="PHP", type="php" -%}
+<?php
+if ($relationships_encoded = shell_exec('platform tunnel:info --encode')) {
+  $relationships = json_decode(base64_decode($relationships_encoded, TRUE), TRUE);
+  // ...
+}

+{%- language name="Python", type="py" -%}

+{%- language name="Go", type="go" -%}

+{%- endcodetabs %}

 After the tunnel(s) are opened, you can confirm their presence: